Handling hazardous substances

 Every year exposure to hazardous substances at work affects the health of many thousands of people.
 Common examples include:

 - lung disease (for example, through working in dusty conditions)

 - skin irritation

-The high costs of ill-health arise from a number of causes, including loss of earnings, loss of productivity, prosecution and civil action, among others.
+The high costs of ill-health arise from a number of causes, including:

 COSHH applies to virtually all substances hazardous to health.
-Exceptions include asbestos and lead (which have their own regulations) and substances which are hazardous only because they are:
+Exceptions include asbestos and lead (which have their own regulations) and substances that are hazardous only because they are:

 - used at high pressures or temperatures

 Further guidance is available on the COSHH Essentials website.